InspiringGroup/inspiringgroup.github.io/_pages/home.md

 The InspiringGroup is led by Principal Investigator (PI), [Dr. Zhuotao Liu](./team), who has a strong track-record in both academia and industry.
 Dr. Liu received his Ph.D. from University of Illinois at Urbana-Champaign (UIUC) and worked at Google as a Technical Lead in both the NetInfra (Network Infrastructure) and GGN (Google Global Networking) team.

-<span class="">**We are looking for new Ph.D. students, Postdocs, Master students and undergraduate students to join our team**</span>.
+<span class="">**We are looking for new Ph.D. students, Postdocs, Master students, undergraduate students and external interns to join our team**</span>.
 Here at InspiringGroup, we strive to build a friendly, supportive, and flourishing culture, and to make your experiences at InspiringGroup full of “Wow Moments”.
 See [Future Students](./joinus).

 </div>